-It’s August and that means it’s time for a new ingredient, and this month we’re highlighting dried chiles.
-If you haven’t read the chile pepper blog yet, check it out here!
+It’s August and that means it’s time for a new ingredient, and this month we’re highlighting dried chiles to make Pickled Red Onions.
+If you haven’t read the chile pepper blog post yet, check it out here!
 We answer every question you have about chiles.
 Why chiles, you ask?
 With only trace calories and a spice level for everyone, dried chiles are an awesome way to add color and flavor to any savory (or even sweet) dish.
 There are a plethora of recipes we could have chosen to showcase chiles, but then Mallory suggested a favorite condiment: pickled onions!

 This recipe is totally customizable.
 If you’re not a fan of onion, you can use pretty much any vegetable of your choice: carrots, cauliflower, cucumber, or radish, are great options just to name a few.
 We wanted to give an example of possible applications for the pickles.
 The one we show this time is a squash salad.
 But this pickle recipe can be used as a condiment on almost anything.